Evidence of Insurability (EOI)

 - Get a Benefits Election Form from your benefits coordinator.

 - Fill it out completely, indicating what coverage you are applying for or changing, and sign it.
-Be sure to include your email address if you want to receive communications from Minnesota Life by email (including information and a link for submitting EOI online).
+Be sure to include your email address if you want to receive communications from Minnesota Life by email (which will include information and a link for submitting EOI online).

-Minnesota Life will send you a letter or email (if they have your email address) with instructions for submitting Life EOI.
+Securian, the same company as Minnesota Life, will send you a letter or email (if they have your email address) with instructions for submitting EOI.
+You should receive the email within five business days; the letter will take longer.

-If you have any questions about the EOI process for Optional and Dependent Term Life Insurance, please contact Minnesota Life toll-free at (877) 494-1716.
+If you have any questions about the EOI process, please contact Minnesota Life toll-free at (877) 494-1716.
 Representatives are available 8 a.m. - 5 p.m.
 Central time, Monday - Friday.